owulveryck/owulveryck.github.io/content/post/20241015-value-flywheel-data.md

 Now, let’s explore how the **four phases of the value flywheel** can be applied to (potentially) any aspiring data-driven company.

+For clarity and coherence, I will adhere to the structure of the original flywheel effect, describing each phase in terms of its key tenets, the people responsible, and the major goal.

-#### Phase 1 - Clarity of Purpose
+### Phase 1 - Clarity of Purpose

-The first phase is about establishing **Clarity of Purpose**.
-To create business value from data, the people working in the **data factory** need to understand the purpose of their work and how it supports broader company objectives.
+The first phase is led by the **Chief Data Officer (CDO)**, whose key responsibility is to sit at the executive level and define what it means for the company to be **data-driven**.
+This phase is about creating a **North Star metric** that encapsulates the company's vision of being data-driven, particularly from a technological standpoint.
+The CDO collaborates with other executives to understand how data can support the company’s strategic objectives, ensuring that every initiative aligns with the broader business goals.

-- **Key Tenets**: Alignment on **business goals**, connecting data initiatives directly to business outcomes.
+- **Key Tenets**: Alignment on **business goals**, establishing a **data-driven North Star** that clearly defines what it means for the company to leverage data as a competitive advantage and answer the question: _what does it mean for us to be data-driven?_.
-- **People in Charge**: Leadership, Executive Sponsors, and Domain Experts.
+- **People in Charge**: Chief Data Officer (CDO), Leadership, Domain Experts.
-- **Goal**: Ensure that both data and business teams are working towards the same strategic goals, thus preventing misalignment in expectations or priorities.
+- **Goal**: Create alignment between data and business teams, ensuring that data initiatives support strategic goals and prevent misalignment between expectations and outcomes.

-At this stage, the central data factory needs to focus on aligning its capabilities with **business priorities**.
-This clarity will guide the roles and direction for the team moving forward and ensures that data outputs lead to insights that can create real value.

-The author of the original book proposes to define a data-informed North Star in this phase, and set what differentiator on the market we are seeking with the current data platform.

-TODO: complete with the WHY and the difference with the why of simon sinek // Reference the linkedin post
+This clarity of purpose sets the foundation for all further activities in the data ecosystem, ensuring that the efforts of the **data factory** are always focused on delivering business value.

-#### Phase 2 - Challenge and Landscape
+### Phase 2 - Challenge and Landscape

-Next comes **Challenge and Landscape**, which focuses on identifying **key obstacles** and understanding the **current technological and business landscape**.
-This phase might reveal that certain systems and processes need to be updated to meet modern data demands or **gaps in domain-level data ownership**.
+Once the **purpose** is clear, the next phase is an **engineering-led** evaluation of the **technical landscape**.
+Here, the **engineering team** must assess the current systems and infrastructure to ensure they can meet the needs of a data-driven organization.
+This includes understanding the company’s technical capabilities such as the use of **data lakes**, **data exchange architectures**, and whether the company relies on an **event-driven architecture**.
+The team must identify what can be built in-house to support the data strategy set in Phase 1 and what components are better off sourced as **commodities**.

-- **Key Tenets**: Awareness of technological **debt**, bottlenecks, and organizational inefficiencies.
+- **Key Tenets**: Assessment of technological **debt**, bottlenecks, data infrastructure, and the company’s ability to store, govern, and share data across domains.
-- **People in Charge**: Engineering: Technology Leads, Data Engineers, ...
+- **People in Charge**: Technology Leads, Data Engineers, Architects.
-- **Goal**: Examine the current infrastructure, tools, and systems in place and identify what challenges exist that may slow downs the spinning of the flywheel.

-During this phase, it's crucial for the **data factory team** to get an accurate picture of **which challenges**—be it technical, cultural, or operational—are preventing them from scaling or accelerating their value generation.
-By mapping these obstacles, I help guide my clients towards addressing the most pressing issues while also identifying new opportunities.
+- **Goal**: Understand what gaps exist in the current tech stack, ensure the right foundations are in place (e.g., event-driven architecture, data lakes), and decide on in-house development vs. commodity services.

+The **data factory** in this phase needs to build the foundational capabilities required for long-term success, whether it's scaling the existing tech stack or addressing technical deficiencies.

-#### Phase 3 - Next Best Action
+### Phase 3 - Next Best Action

-Once the landscape is clear, the focus moves to identifying the **Next Best Action**: what small, **incremental** improvements can be made that will begin turning the flywheel?
-At this stage, it’s about **empowering teams to take ownership** and starting to decentralize responsibility without overwhelming them.
+The third phase is led by **product teams** who must now focus on **quick wins** that can demonstrate immediate business value empowered by data.
+The goal here is to identify the **data products** or **data insights** that can **catalyze business initiatives** in the short term.
+These wins should be closely aligned with business objectives, such as improving sales forecasting to give a competitive edge in logistics or developing data-driven insights to support key strategic initiatives.

-- **Key Tenets**: **Iterative progress, agile development**, unlocking quick wins, and decentralizing responsibilities.
+- **Key Tenets**: **Iterative progress**, focus on delivering **quick wins**, decentralized responsibility.
-- **People in Charge**: Domain Leaders, Product Teams, and Data Engineers.
+- **People in Charge**: Product Managers, Domain Leaders, Data Engineers.
-- **Goal**: Focus on the **minimum viable actions** necessary to eliminate the identified pain points, and **prioritize pragmatic solutions** that bring value without over-complication.

-Here, the **data factory** plays a pivotal role—it provides the foundational capabilities needed for domains to take charge of their **own data products**.
-Small, actionable steps, like improving data accessibility or providing scalable infrastructure, can catalyze bigger leaps.
+- **Goal**: Develop and deploy data products that deliver **immediate business value**, focusing on initiatives that support short-term business goals while building momentum for long-term success.

+Here, the **data factory** must provide scalable, agile support to empower domain teams to develop their own data products.
+The emphasis is on taking incremental steps to unlock value, ensuring that data products are aligned with business initiatives.

-#### Phase 4 - Long-Term Value
+### Phase 4 - Long-Term Value

-Finally, the last phase revolves around establishing **Long-Term Value**.
-This is where the flywheel effect becomes self-sustaining, where each domain confidently handles its own data products, and the **data factory** transitions to more of a **supportive, enabling role**.
+The final phase focuses on securing **long-term value**, led by the **CTO**.
+At this stage, the goal is to ensure that the data systems and processes in place can support the ongoing evolution of the business.
+The CTO works closely with the **CDO** and the board to ensure that the **data factory** continues to develop as a key enabler of future data products and innovations.
+The focus is on scalability, governance, and sustaining the competitive advantage gained from being a data-driven company.

-- **Key Tenets**: A federated model where all teams are contributing to **shared goals** and creating sustainable value.
+- **Key Tenets**: Scalability, governance, and creating a **sustainable data ecosystem**.
-- **People in Charge**: Chief Data Officers (CDOs), Domain-specific Data Teams, Architects.
+- **People in Charge**: Chief Technology Officer (CTO), Data Architects, Domain Data Teams.
-- **Goal**: Architect the system to work at **scale**, ensuring consistency, governance, and long-lasting value for the entire company.

-At this stage, the **central data factory** should have evolved into more of a **platform provider**, focusing on empowering the individual domains while ensuring that the infrastructure is reliable, scalable, and repeatable.
-By driving toward a **data-mesh**, this phase enables the system to generate value continuously, accelerating innovation for the business.
+- **Goal**: Architect a system that ensures **long-term value** by empowering teams to innovate continuously and making the data factory a **platform provider** for future data-driven business needs.

+In this phase, the data factory transitions to a more **supportive role**, enabling continuous innovation while ensuring the infrastructure is robust, scalable, and adaptable.
+This phase also feeds insights back to the **CDO** and executive team, ensuring that the data strategy remains a competitive differentiator.

 ### Conclusion: Activating the Flywheel

+Let's take a step back to review this mechanism:

+{{< figure src="/assets/value-flywheel/value-flywheel-data.webp" alt="A wheel belt pulley system: a value flywheel described as data is the driver, a joint business and technology flywheel is driven by a belt that feeds the driver with business initiatives.
+The driven flywheel is fed with data-as-a-product" >}}

-The **value flywheel** is activated phase by phase, and the central **data factory** plays a major role throughout the journey towards a federated data management system, ensuring **cross-domain consistency** and delivering scalable solutions.
-By following this structured approach, the data landscape becomes a coherent framework where each part of the organization—not just the central data team—can contribute to the company’s **long-term success**.
+The **value flywheel** is activated phase by phase, with the central **data factory** playing a crucial role throughout the journey toward a federated data management system.
+This ensures **cross-domain consistency** and the delivery of scalable solutions.
+By following this structured approach, the data landscape transforms into a coherent framework where every part of the organization—not just the central data team—contributes to the company’s **long-term success**.

-The shift toward a **data-mesh** architecture ensures that all domains can spin the flywheel on their own, transforming data into actionable insights and kickstarting a virtuous cycle of value, innovation, and acceleration.
+This model provides a useful blueprint for explaining the potential of a data system within an organization.
+However, the implementation of each step lies beyond the scope of this article.
+There are numerous tools available—such as the North Star Framework and Wardley Mapping — that can support the application of this structure at each stage.